poucotm/Verilog-Gadget/README.md

 Use **Command Palette (ctrl+shift+p)** or **Right-Click (context menu)** to run.
 The context menu only can be seen for `.v, .vh, .sv, .svh` file.
 You can see `View Log` command of context menu only for `.log` file.
-(the file extension can be added or changed in settings)
+(file extensions can be added or changed in settings)

 * **Verilog Gadget: Instantiate Module**
 	- It parses module ports in currently open file
-	- It generates its instance text
+	- It generates module's instance text
 	- It copies generated text to clipboard
 	- You can paste the text on where you want
 	- Support Verilog-1995, Verilog-2001 style ports and parameters